Coronavirus Feels A Lot Like My Everyday…

 Though of course, neither of those are happening right now.
 I’m playing it super safe.
 It may seem that my living situation is extremely fortunate considering that I don’t really ever have to leave the building into the world of chaos out there, but my condition like most others that live here makes us subject to a round of sudden death if the virus ever makes its way to us.
 It’s especially terrorizing against the elderly and those who are sick, whether they know it or not.

 That’s the big deal.
 Those of us who aren’t harboring the perfect bill of health and who aren’t simultaneously at the tender optimal age, have significantly less chance of making it.
-That means your young newborn niece with an immune system that’s just learning how to work, could be easily impacted by a person hosting the virus.
+That means your young newborn niece with an immune system that’s just learning how to function, could be easily impacted by a person hosting the virus.
 Your seemingly healthy, adolescent team mate on your soccer player could lose his last match.
 Your 30-something year old doctor?
 You could be risking their lives and the potential lives they would save on the front line.
 In times like these, quarantine sounds like a good idea.
 I support it.
-Not just for myself – someone who knows they’re compromise – but for all the many, many people who don’t know they’ve got cancer, high blood pressure, lupus or whatever.
+Not just for myself – someone who knows they’re compromised – but for all the many, many people who don’t know they’ve got cancer, high blood pressure, lupus or whatever.
 That could be anyone.
 Any anyone could pass it along to a handful of people in an hour, who pass it on to another handful, and another and thus the growing of this pandemic.
 That’s why people should be inside and let the professionals get some control over this.
 Follow the rules.
 That’s my best advice.
 That’s what I want to happen.
 Really, that’s what we need to happen.

 It’s a positive thing, really.
 It keeps everyone safe, well safe-r.
 The more people that are out and about, the more people can infect each other.
 It reminds me a lot of Contagion, that one movie that came out back in 2011.
 It was a real eye opener then.
 But I guess not enough.
 The government was pretty passive at first, claiming it was no big deal.
 I don’t think they acted on it as quickly as they should have.
 The movie showed us that – but then again, if someone doesn’t listen, what more can we do?